Tuesday, March 3, 2015

 We paid three dollars each to enter the park.

-Some of the paths where we walked in the park were concrete, while many others were wooden and some of the beaten paths were just dirt.
+Some of the paths we walked in the park were concrete, while others were wooden, and some were just dirt.

-We saw a bubbling creek that flowed beside the path where we were walking, and next to the creek was a white wooden fence to keep people on the trodden path.
+We saw a bubbling creek flowing beside the path we were walking on, and next to it was a white wooden fence to keep people on the trodden path.

 The forest was probably full of bears and other wild creatures, but we did not see any.

-We looked up at the sky from inside the Forrest where we saw the tops of the skyscrapers of the Redwoods and Sequoia Trees.
+We looked up at the sky from inside the forest, where we saw the tops of the Redwood and Sequoia Trees.

 Redwoods and Sequoia Trees